MA in Social Entrepreneurship and Change FAQS

 What is the format of the program?

 This is a 60/40 blended program.
 Sixty percent of your coursework is face-to-face and 40 percent is through synchronous and asynchronous online interactions.
-The program will have two extended weekend face-to-face meetings per term at the West Los Angeles Graduate Campus and weekly sessions will take place online.
+There are occasional asynchronous classes to provide additional information.
+The program will have two extended weekend face-to-

-In addition to the New Student Orientation, the cohort meets face-to-face twice a semester for three days.
-In between face-to-face meetings, students participate in online course work, both synchronously and asynchronously.
+In addition to the New Student Orientation and Onboarding, the cohort meets face-to-face twice a semester for three days.
+There are weekly online synchronous classes usually at 6:00 PM or 7:00 PM PST.
+In between face-to-face meetings and online classes, students participate in online course work, both synchronously and asynchronously, individually and in teams.

 What are typical career paths for graduates of this program?